staf3333/Modern-React-Bootcamp-Shabazz/readme.md

 ### Adding Navbar Component

 Wasn't too complicated, added a Navbar component with some divs for styling and a button for main page.

+Day 2 of being down bad from covid...
+I will return!